chime-experiment/alpenhorn/README.md

 Alpenhorn is a daemon and client for managing CHIME archive data.

 ## (Re-)Installing on `tubular` and `jingle`
-After making changes to alpenhon, a CHIME administrator will have to re-install this package on the production servers using [ch\_ansible](https://bitbucket.org/chime/ch_ansible).
+After making changes to alpenhorn, a CHIME administrator will have to re-install this package on the production servers using [ch\_ansible](https://bitbucket.org/chime/ch_ansible).
 To re-install only the alpenhorn-specific hosts, you can run: